 Prior to founding Little Pim, Julia was the co-founder and CEO of a women-run film production company, Big Mouth Productions, which produced social justice documentaries sold to HBO, Cinemax Reellife and PBS.
 Julia’s interest in social change work took the form of fundraising as well as filmmaking, and she drove over $20M in contributions to international human rights organizations.

-Julia currently serves on the Advisory Board of Global Language Project, a nonprofit which brings free foreign language instruction to kids in disadvantaged public schools, and as Communications Chair of the Entrepreneurs’ Organization (EO).
+Julia served on the board of the Entrepreneurs’ Organization (EO) for four years.
 Julia earned her B.A. from Yale University, an M.F.A from the French National Film School in Paris and attended Harvard’s Executive Education Program.
-She lives in Manhattan with her husband and energetic two young boys.
+She lives in Manhattan with her two young boys.

-Past speaking engagements include: Stanford University, Yale University, NYU Stern Business School, Metropolitan College, the Yale Club, the Women Entrepreneurs Festival, Walmart Women in Toys, and Digital Kids.
+Past speaking engagements include: Stanford University, Yale University, NYU Stern Business School, Metropolitan College, the Yale Club, the Women Entrepreneurs Festival, Harvard Business School and Yale School Management School of Management.

-Julia is a regular contributor to the Forbes Entrepreneur section and she and Little Pim have been featured on The TODAY Show, NBC Weekend Today, Fox News, and in Business Week, Wall Street Journal, and The New York Times.
-You can follow her on Twitter at @juliapimsleur.
+Julia has been featured on The TODAY Show, NBC Weekend Today, Fox News, and in Business Week, Wall Street Journal, and The New York Times.
+You can follow her on Twitter at @juliapimsleur or on Facebook or Instagram.